poloey/backpack-customer-store/readme.md

 # backpack dashboard datatable for storing customer data

 Its build with latest laravel 5.6 and css framework bootstrap 4 css.
-User can track their inventory and sales data.
+User can store customers data using backpack laravel admin.

 # Technology